 Clinical personnel are qualified by education, training, supervised experience, and licensure or the equivalent as appropriate to the services provided and program design.

-Interpretation: Clinical personnel may also include individuals who are license-eligible and supervised by experienced, licensed staff.MHSU 2.02
+Interpretation: Clinical personnel may also include individuals who are license-eligible and supervised by experienced, licensed staff.

+Interpretation: Qualifications for clinical personnel in substance use treatment programs should include training and experience in alcohol and other drug use, diagnosis, and treatment, and/or licensure or certification by the designated authority in their state as approved substance use treatment counselors or specialists.

+MHSU 2.02

 Supervisor qualifications are tailored to the services provided and program design, and include: